 7. AUTOMATED DECISION MAKING

-We may make automated decisions about you based on your personal information to verify your age when you attempt to buy vaping products from us (see the explanation above for further information about this).
-We are legally required to verify your age in respect of the vaping products we make available for sale.
+We may make automated decisions about you based on your personal information to verify your age when you attempt to buy nicotine products from us (see the explanation above for further information about this).
+We are legally required to verify your age in respect of the nicotine products we make available for sale.

 We do not make any other automated decisions about you which have a legal or other significant effect on you.